PDice30/fftbg-companion/README.md

 - Added Tooltips for Class, Monster Class, and Zodiac. - DONE
 - Added Configurable Settings and Options
 - Added Current Song - Can also be customized to get a popup when the song changes
-- Added ability to view the Map
+- Added ability to view and rotate the Map.
+Clicking it links out to FFHacktics map page.
+- Updated Notable list

 1.3.0:
 - Adding Tooltips for the Allow Button, and all Class and Extra skills